yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 to start working with me.
 They needed me, nobody else.
 I was naive, and the message did flatter me.

+{% quote They paid for my ticket to fly there and a night in a 5-star hotel.
+I was impressed. %}

 We scheduled an interview in the head office in Seattle.
 They paid for my ticket to fly there and a night in a 5-star hotel.
 I was impressed.
 They definitely were interested.
 So was I.